Enforcement of compliance with the Gender Equality Act

 The Gender Equality Act 2020 is a landmark piece of legislation.
 It will drive gender equality in the public sector workforce and the broader Victorian community.

 In order to achieve the legislation objectives, the Act puts in place compliance mechanisms.
-This allows the Public Sector Gender Equality Commissioner to ensure that defined entities meet their obligations under the Act.
+This allows the Public Sector Gender Equality Commissioner to ensure that duty holders (called 'defined entities' in the Act) meet their obligations under the Act.

-The Commissioner will support defined entities to meet their obligations under the Act.
+The Commissioner will support duty holders to meet their obligations under the Act.
 In the first instance, this will be done through education and collaboration.
-This approach acknowledges that in the first years of the Act’s operation, there will be a transition period for defined entities to move towards fully understanding and adequately meeting their obligations under the Act.
+This approach acknowledges that in the first years of the Act’s operation, there will be a transition period for duty holders to move towards fully understanding and adequately meeting their obligations under the Act.

-In the event that a defined entity is found to be non-compliant with the Act, the Commissioner will first aim to resolve any issues informally.
-They will consider the context of each defined entity and the long-term objectives of the Act.
+In the event that a duty holder is found to be non-compliant with the Act, the Commissioner will first aim to resolve any issues informally.
+They will consider the context of each duty holder and the long-term objectives of the Act.

 The Commissioner has a range of enforcement options available under the Act.
 They include: